Drip Irrigation Zone Flow Calculator

 Formula Core:

-The primary flow equation is emitter count multiplied by pressure-adjusted emitter flow, with reserve added before supply comparison.
+The primary flow equation is emitter count multiplied by pressure-adjusted emitter flow, with reserve added before the supply comparison.

 | Check | Formula or boundary | Interpretation |